markisch/markisch.github.io/_posts/2026-05-24-gnuplot-plots-on-command-line.md

 ### sixelgd and sixeltek terminals

-The sixelgd and sixeltek gnuplot terminals create sixel graphics output.
+The `sixelgd` and `sixeltek` gnuplot terminals create [sixel graphics](https://en.wikipedia.org/wiki/Sixel) output.
 Internally, they use either the superior [libgd library](https://libgd.github.io/), or gnuplot's own bitmap routines.
-For the status of sixel support in terminal emulators see [https://www.arewesixelyet.com/](https://www.arewesixelyet.com/).
+Meanwhile, support for sixel graphics in terminal emulators is rather wide-spread, see the [status of sixel support](https://www.arewesixelyet.com/).

+The name `sixeltek` is sort of a misnomer.
+The original submission of the `sixel` terminal by Erik Olofson, landed in the `tek.trm` source file, even though the standard is only supported by DEC terminals.
+Later, when my `sixelgd` terminal was introduced, it was renamed according to its location to `sixeltek`.

 ### tek40 terminal